MahmoudEasa/my-reads-app/README.md

 ## Run the project

-Clone project `$ git clone https://github.com/MahmoudEasa/my-reads-app.git`
+Clone Project `$ git clone https://github.com/MahmoudEasa/my-reads-app.git`
+Go To The Project Directory `$ cd my-reads-app`

 ### To run the project:

-- Run `npm install`
+- Install npm to Run App `npm install`
-- start the project server with `npm start`
+- Start the project server with `npm start`

 ## Important